 Day 6 Oaxaca

-Today is a free day to explore Oaxaca at your own pace, with a range of optional activities to consider.
+Recognised as a UNESCO World Heritage Site, Oaxaca has much to offer travellers so make the most of your free day in this vibrant city.
 You may like to dig into Oaxaca’s celebrated cuisine during a hands-on cooking class.
 Or perhaps pay a visit to the archaeological site of Monte Alban.
 The Zapotec civilisation began construction of this city around 200 BC, and Olmecs and Mixtecs have inhabited it at different times.
 Have your camera ready to go, because up here you can get an amazing view across the three legs of the valley of Oaxaca.
 Otherwise, enjoy the relaxed atmosphere of the streets and take the opportunity to feast on some regional delicacies.
 Season depending, a folkloric ballet performance is also a great optional activity.
 The Santo Domingo Cultural Centre is also well worth a visit.

 Day 7 Salina Cruz